JudgeGroovyman/JudgeGroovyman.github.io/MusicMaking.md

 ### Winners ###
 - [Cakewalk by Bandlab](https://www.bandlab.com/products/cakewalk) *Winner* which is apparently basically the latest version of Sonar but with none of the bundled extras.
 Windows only.
 To use it you just have to sign up for their online account which has [no annoying or nagging ads](https://bedroomproducersblog.com/2015/11/11/free-daw-software/) This seems to be the most fully featured of all.
 - [Traktion T7 Free](https://www.tracktion.com/products/t7-daw) is completely free last version of the software.
 Mac and Windows.
 No limitations.
 VST support.
 This is a great choice. fast efficient workflow but has a steeper learning curve.
-- [Reaper $60](https://www.reaper.fm) is free to try (and apparently never expires) and only $60 for full version and is very professional.
+- [Reaper $60](https://www.reaper.fm) *Winner* is free to try (and apparently never expires) and only $60 for full version and is very professional.
 I'm feeling like this is a great choice at this point and is probably worth the small investment.

 ## Runners Up ##
 - [Protools First](https://www.avid.com/pro-tools-first) this is free cloud based music creation with protools level stuff, and with a few limitations: Requires broadband (you apparently can't save to your hard drive), 16 max tracks, 96khz max sample rate, and 3 total projects.
 It comes with 23 plugins and 3.1GB of included sounds.
 If you want to upgrade to the full version of Pro Tools which changes all of these limitations (cloud is limited to 1GB) its $30/month.
 Mac or PC
 - [Podium Free](https://zynewave.com/podium-free/) this is considered the [undisputed champion of freeware DAWs](https://bedroomproducersblog.com/2015/01/23/pro-tools-free/).
 Limitations are no ReWire plugins, No surround sound, 64bit mixer engine disabled, midi input and output limited to 1, and only one CPU core will be used for all plugins.
 I wonder if other DAWs actually use all of the CPU cores or if this is an advanced feature of Podium commercial anyway.
 Unbelievable that this is by one guy.
 The full version has a very small file size, and includes a demo so you can try it out (which affects your outputted tracks until you register).
 Full version is $50.
 Windows Only
 - [Studio One Prime](https://shop.presonus.com/Studio-One-4-Prime) is [highly regarded](https://bedroomproducersblog.com/2015/01/23/pro-tools-free/) along with Podium Free as one of the best.
 Only runs on 64 bit OSs.
 Full version is $100.
 Windows or Mac
 - [$69 Tracktion Waveform](https://www.tracktion.com/products/waveform)
 - Apparently Garageband can use VSTs now?
+Yup!
+Done it!
 - Music Maker is like GarageBand on Windows (VST support isn't clear)
 - Logic Pro is $199
 - [Ardour](https://community.ardour.org/download) is open source and looks pretty full featured.
 I dont trust it to be intuitive or consistent enough or to not accidentally leave out features though.